AlfrescoLabs/technical-validation/README.md

  * Implicated in the recent measles outbreak in the United States

-That said, in careful hands it can greatly expedite the process of technically validating an Alfresco extension, by identifying potentially problematic areas of the code worthy of further, detailed manual investigation.
+That said, in careful hands it can greatly expedite the process of technically validating an Alfresco extension, by pinpointing potentially problematic areas of the code for further manual investigation.

 ## Dependencies
  1. [Java 1.7+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)